Water-rich sub-Neptunes and rocky super Earths around different Stars: Radii shaped by Volatile Partitioning, Formation, and Evolution: Discussion

 \subsection{Outlook on models including sequestration}

-Here, we report comparisons to observational data which do not favor the most physically advanced Water Sequestration model.
+Here, we report comparisons to observational data which do not favor the most physically advanced Water Sequestration model, at least at planetary masses below 3\,M$_\oplus$.
 However, this finding should be put into relation to the developments required for a comprehensive model with atmosphere-interior coupling.

 First, the Water Sequestration model includes only the dissolution of water but excludes that of the other modeled constituents, namely He and hydrogen.
 For He, this could be justified, but hydrogen dissolution into the interior is expected to occur \citep{Hirschmann2012,Kite2019}.
 Moreover, the dissolved material is bound to undergo chemical reactions.
-Instead of outgassing water, the secondary envelope can be of a different composition.
+Instead of outgassing water, the secondary envelope can be of a different composition \citep[see the recent work by][for equilibrium chemistry results]{Werlen2025}.
 However, if large quantities of oxygen were accreted via water ice and correspondingly, the mantle is in a high redox state, water is indeed expected to also be the main constituent of the outgassed atmosphere \citep{Bower2022,Lichtenberg2023}.
 Nevertheless, given how sensitive photoevaporative mass-loss is on the radius and therefore the molecular weight of the atmosphere, more outgassed species should be included.
 In particular, gas accretion predicts that the hydrogen to oxygen ratio increases with increasing planetary mass \citep{Mordasini2016}, therefore, the evolution of the high-mass planets in our simulation would change more significantly and outgassed hydrogen and other species could improve the match with observations in this regime.